skurski/webtravel/README.md

 # webtravel
-Web App to memorize your travels
+Web App to memorize your travels...
 Made with Spring framework, Hibernate and Maven